nicholaswmin/fsm/README.md

       It requires declaring all possible states & the rules under which it can transition from one state to another.

-      Software in safety-critical industries *require* the use of FSM models as part of their certification.
-      You haven't been decapitated by an elevator (yet) because it's sequence of operations is modelled as an FSM.

-      State machines can be described by mathematical models; their behaviour forms the basis of [automata theory][automata].

 [^2]: A function that accepts an infinite number of arguments.
       Also called: functions of *"n-arity"* where "arity" = number of arguments.